jcocozza/go_fractals/README.md

 So, if we look at `[2,2][.5,0,0,.5], we see this is a 2x2 matrix.` When ordering elements of the matrix, start in the first row, and go across columns, then go tho the second row and so on.

-So the the identity matrix:
+So the identity matrix is:
 ```
 [ 1 0 ]
 [ 0 1 ]